Best sensitive skin routine editorial flat lay — unscented cleanser and barrier cream

 • Fragrance-free, non-comedogenic despite petrolatum content

-• Works as a sleep mask, spot treatment, or full-face barrier seal
+• Works as a sleep mask or targeted dry-patch seal

 • Excellent for slugging over a lightweight moisturizer